 digital computer – a type of computer that performs calculations, processes data, and carries out logical operations with quantities expressed as digits, usually in the binary number system.
 It is the most commonly used type of computer.
 Compare with analog computer.

 digital distribution – the delivery or distribution of digital media, such as audio, video, software, and video games, over the internet.
-Also called content delivery, online distribution, or electronic software distribution (ESD).
+Also called content delivery, digital delivery, online distribution, or electronic software distribution (ESD).

 digital domain – the processing of images, sounds, video, and other data that has been converted into a digital format and manipulated within a computer, as opposed to the analog domain.